List of Modula WMS Customers

 Each quarter our research team identifies companies that have purchased Modula WMS for Warehouse Management from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources, including the customer size, industry, location, implementation status, partner involvement, LOB Key Stakeholders and related IT decision-makers contact details.

-Companies using Modula WMS for Warehouse Management include: Ford Spain, a Spain based Automotive organisation with 8000 employees and revenues of $2.00 billion, Supermercati Tosano, a Italy based Retail organisation with 4000 employees and revenues of $1.00 billion, All Sport Group, a Belgium based Distribution organisation with 70 employees and revenues of $8.0 million, La Capital Mexico, a Mexico based Manufacturing organisation with 75 employees and revenues of $8.0 million and many others.
+Companies using Modula WMS for Warehouse Management include: Ford Spain, a Spain based Automotive organisation with 8000 employees and revenues of $2.00 billion, Supermercati Tosano, a Italy based Retail organisation with 4000 employees and revenues of $1.00 billion, IndelB, a Italy based Manufacturing organisation with 887 employees and revenues of $241.0 million, Boffetti, a Italy based Manufacturing organisation with 358 employees and revenues of $167.0 million, CSO Italia, a Italy based Manufacturing organisation with 370 employees and revenues of $104.0 million and many others.

 Contact us if you need a completed and verified list of companies using Modula WMS, including the breakdown by industry (21 Verticals), Geography (Region, Country, State, City), Company Size (Revenue, Employees, Asset) and related IT Decision Makers, Key Stakeholders, business and technology executives responsible for the software purchases.